Joel598/restaurant-merchant-details/README.md

 ```
 3. Create Table for the above database from phpMyAdmin or use given SQL code below
 ```
+CREATE TABLE restaurants (
+  restaurantName varchar(30) NOT NULL, contactName varchar(50) NOT NULL, pincode int(6) NOT NULL, location varchar(20) NOT NULL, website varchar(20) NOT NULL, phoneNumber varchar(100) NOT NULL, avgDailyTransactions int(10)
+);
 ```

-#To run this application locally, follow these steps:
+# To run this application locally, follow these steps:

 1. Clone the repository: